Skip to main content

 2023 GREGoR Consortium Grant Awardees

 The GREGoR Consortium is pleased to announce the first annual GREGoR Research Grant awards and the Deborah Nickerson memorial awards to support workforce diversity in genomics research.
+At the conclusion of each award cycle, a brief summary of the work/activity for each awardee is included.

 The Research Grant awardees are: